 Letters of Recommendation

 If you so choose, you may arrange to have two letters of recommendation sent to the LSAC Letter of Recommendation Service.
 It is expected that the faculty letter of recommendation will come from a professor who taught the applicant a substantive course pertaining to the major or concentration of study.
-A second recommendation letter is required from your clergy or spiritual leader (someone who is capable of commenting on your spiritual character), or from an employer, commanding officer, or other professional.
+A second recommendation letter should come from your clergy or spiritual leader (someone who is capable of commenting on your spiritual character), or from an employer, commanding officer, or other professional.
 The committee prefers that the clergy recommendation form be completed by your pastor, associate pastor, or other church or ministry leader.
 Recommendations from a friend or family member are discouraged.
 Regent-specific forms are preferred (see below).

 - Faculty Recommendation: Applicants who have been out of school for five or more years may substitute a General Recommendation.
 (A traditional letter of recommendation format is acceptable, as is LSAC's Letter of Recommendation Service.)